orimdominic/ng-streets/README.md

 <details>
 <summary>getState</summary>
-Returns the contained data of a state in the dataset.
+Returns the contained data of a specific state in the dataset.

 * **name** name of the state